Implant Removal Pensacola, FL

 Whether it is because of a change in lifestyle, weight gain or health concerns, some women may decide to have their breast implants, along with the capsule surrounding the implants, removed.
 In some cases, a lift may be recommended to improve the shape of the breasts once the implants are removed.
 Fat transfer can also be done to add some fullness to the breast tissue.

 The breast implants and the surrounding capsule are removed.
-Fat transfer (if recommended by your doctor) is done using a special liposuction technique.
-Fat is harvested from the abdomen, flanks or thighs.
-The fat is treated and then injected into the breast tissue.
-This adds a small to moderate amount of volume to the breast.
-A breast lift can help restore breasts to a pleasing shape, without a “deflated” appearance.
+Some women may want to utilize their own body’s fat to replace some of the breast volume lost when the implant is removed.
+Fat transfer adds a small to moderate amount of volume to the breast.
+Many women opt to have a breast lift after implant removal which can restore breasts to a pleasing shape, without a “deflated” appearance.